Co-borrower – The secondary person on a loan / debt – this person is still 100% responsible for repaying the debt at any time.

 Conditional Discharge – Part of the bankruptcy process when the Court decides that people must still complete additional conditions to finish their bankruptcy process.
 Once the Court is satisfied that the conditions have been met, the bankruptcy is successfully discharged.

 Credit – Getting goods or services without paying for them now, but with a promise to pay for them later.

 Credit Bureau – A company’s licensed to collect and compile information about your financial behaviour.
 The information comes from a variety of credit granting sources as well as public records information.
 Credit Bureaus sell the information, in the form of a credit report, to those legally allowed to get it.

 Credit Counselling – Professional counselling provided by organizations that help consumers find ways to repay their debt through careful budgeting and money management.
-People call credit counselling and the work that credit counsellors by dozens of different names: debt counselling, credit card counselling, consumer debt advice, debt relief, debt management, credit card consolidation services, and even Christian credit counselling.
+Credit counselling is conducted by individuals called counsellors.
+The valuable services they provide are referred to by many different terms: debt counselling, credit card counselling, consumer debt advice, debt relief, debt management, credit card consolidation services, and even Christian credit counselling.
 Learn more about what credit counselling is.